-The KITTI\cite{kitti} dataset, created by the Karlsruhe Institute of Technology and the Toyota Technological Institute, provides stereo camera, LiDAR, and GPS/IMU data, covering urban, rural, and highway scenes, and is suitable for tasks such as object detection, tracking, and road detection.
+The KITTI\cite{kitti} dataset, created by the Karlsruhe Institute of Technology and the Toyota Technological Institute, provides stereo camera, lidar, and GPS/IMU data, covering urban, rural, and highway scenes, and is suitable for tasks such as object detection, tracking, and road detection.
 The KITTI dataset offers 3D bounding box tracklets for dynamic objects within the camera's field of view.
 It defines various classes such as 'Car', 'Van', 'Truck', 'Pedestrian', and provides annotations for each object's 3D size, translation, rotation, and occlusion levels.

 nuScenes\cite{nuscenes}, released by Motional, includes data from six cameras, five radars, one lidar, IMU, and GPS, suitable for urban traffic scenarios under various weather and lighting conditions.
 The nuScenes dataset\cite{nuscenes} features comprehensive annotations for intelligent driving, including 3D bounding boxes for 23 classes of objects and 8 attributes.
 Each scene, lasting 20 seconds, is fully annotated with detailed 3D bounding boxes.
 The annotation process involves sampling keyframes at 2Hz and is performed by expert annotators to ensure accuracy.
 The dataset additionally includes continuous annotations for objects across each scene, provided they are captured by lidar or radar points.